Kimbohlovette/Whoget-Report-Writing/README.md

 - When all tests are done and all reviews fixed, publish app on `Open testing` and urge even more people to download the app on playstore and drop reviews.
 - Publish in `Production` and that's it.
 You app is available for production.🎉

-NOTE* _In order for firebase services to work in your app published on playstore you need to navigate to `Setup>App Integrity`, click on `App signing` tab and copy the `SHA-1` string and add to the list of `Fingerprints` on the firebase app you created for your react native Project._
+NOTE* _In order for firebase services to work in your app published on playstore you need to navigate to `Setup> App Integrity`, click on `App signing` tab and copy the `SHA-1` string and add to the list of `Fingerprints` on the firebase app you created for your react native Project._

+## Backend API
+We will see how to build the backend `api` endpoints to query and manipulate data in the database.
+We will use ExpressJS, MongoDB, Mongoose, Firebase Admin,